syncfusion-content/flutter-docs/Flutter/cartesian-charts/trackball-crosshair.md

 ---
 layout: post
-title: Trackball and Crosshair in Flutter Cartesian Charts widget | Syncfusion
+title: Trackball and Crosshair in Flutter Cartesian Charts | Syncfusion
 description: Learn here all about Trackball and Crosshair feature of Syncfusion Flutter Cartesian Charts (SfCartesianChart) widget and more.
 platform: flutter
 control: Chart